Leonardo-Boss/suckless-site/dwm.suckless.org/patches/keymodes.md

  1. `COMMANDMODE`: In this mode any key is grabbed and only the registered command keys have any effect.
  2. `INSERTMODE`:  This is the normal key mode, in which the original key bindings of dwm and applications are effective and text can be entered.

-With key modes you can use any key binding for window management without risking conflicts with existing key bindings in applications.
+With key modes you can use any key binding for window management without risking conflicts with existing key bindings in applications or have a Vim-style dwm.

 There are two different patches: